input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 ```
 So using that, given an address we can use the function we just defined, apply the address to it.

-Then we get something of this type unit to script context to bool, which is exactly what we can pass to wrap stake validator.
-The result of applying wrap stake validator to that is of type built-in data to built-in data to unit.
-The whole thing together with the address is then of type address to built-in data to built-in data to unit.
+Then we get something of this type unit to script context to bool, which is exactly what we can pass to 'wrapStakeValidator'.
+The result of applying 'wrapStakeValidator' to that is of type 'BuiltinData' to 'BuiltinData' to unit.
+The whole thing together with the address is then of type 'Address' to 'BuiltinData' to 'BuiltinData' to unit.

-I compile this and we lift the given address and apply it to this compiled Plutus script so then we end up with something of the right type namely built-in data to built-in data to unit.
-So this is very similar to what we did with typed validators for spending or minting it's just a little bit different how to apply this wrap stake validator.
-Out comes a stake validator and that's all we need.
+I compile this and we lift the given address and apply it to this compiled Plutus script so then we end up with something of the right type namely 'BuiltinData' to 'BuiltinData' to unit.
+So this is very similar to what we did with typed validators for spending or minting it's just a little bit different how to apply this 'wrapStakeValidator'.
+Out comes a 'StakeValidator' and that's all we need.

 ```haskell
 {-# LANGUAGE GADTs             #-}